gzweigle/open-hybrid-piano/hardware/releases/aceA00/README.md

 To manufacture a board, send the files in [aceA00_gerber/](aceA00_gerber/) to a PCB manufacturer.
 The file [aceA00_bill_of_materials_0.txt](aceA00_bill_of_materials_0.txt) lists the parts required.

+For any discrepancy between schematic and bill of materials, use the bill of materials.

 ### KiCad vs Gerbers

 Boards for Gerber files were fabricated and tested.
 Gerber files were generated from KiCad.